AndreasMadsen/article/README.md

 ##### fase-1

-* An almost perfect heuristic for finding the title
+* A _prove me wrong_ perfect heuristic for finding the title
 * A good heuristic for the text
 * An almost good heuristic for the image